oracle-livelabs/oci-core/oci-ignite-advanced/create-adw/create-adw.md

 ## Introduction

 Oracle Autonomous Data Warehouse Cloud provides an easy-to-use, fully autonomous database that scales elastically, delivers fast query performance, and requires no database administration.
-In this hands-on lab, we will walk through deploying an Autonomous Data Warehouse database and loading a table using a text file that is stored in object storage.

 The purpose of this lab is to get familiar with Oracle Autonomous Data Warehouse primitives.
 At the end of this lab, you will be familiar with launching an Autonomous Data Warehouse database, using a secure network access control list, and connecting to the instance via the SQL Developer tool.

 Estimated Time: 55 minutes